FionaSander/softnanolab/_pages/welcome.md

 ---
 # News

-For the latest news about our research follow us also on Twitter @softnanolab!
+For the latest news about our research follow us also on Twitter @softnanolab1!

+{% include feature_row id="feature_row8" type="right" %}

 {% include feature_row id="feature_row7" type="right" %}